 Advance Central PA supports a PA CareerLink® network that is truly one-stop and responds according to unique individual needs.
 All staff are required to have a solid foundational understanding of partner services, so they can provide the best recommended services and referrals possible to serve each unique individual.
+From

-From Veteran services, to services for older adults, to services for individuals with disabilities, to services geared to young adults with barriers, etc., the PA CareerLink® has individualized services to meet the needs of our priority of service populations.
+Veteran services, to services for older adults, to services for individuals with disabilities, to services geared to young adults with barriers, etc., the PA CareerLink® has individualized services to meet the needs of our priority of service populations.
 With an eye on compliance with equal opportunity and a passion for it, staff makes warm referrals to partner agencies so that all individuals have ready access to the services that will meet their needs.

-Advance Central PA promotes co-enrollment among core-partners within the Central PA CareerLink® to help ensure individuals with barriers are served in a human-centric manner addressing unique needs.
+Advance Central PA promotes co-enrollment among core-partners within the PA CareerLink® to help ensure individuals with barriers are served in a human-centric manner addressing unique needs.

 In Central PA, the PA CareerLink® has an intake process that begins with a friendly welcome whether a customer physically enters or calls.
 Staff finds out what they need, provides a brief overview of all available services, and makes recommendation for next steps.
+Staff ensure the welcome process is accessible by offering translation services, interpretation services, or other accommodations to customers upon entry.
+This can include providing paper documents instead of using the computer to complete forms as appropriate.
 Enrollment on PA CareerLink® online is facilitated and Wagner-Peyser services are entered accordingly and a warm hand-off to partner program staff is made so customers can learn more about recommended services and be made eligible as necessary.
-Barriers are collected in CWDS PA's workforce development system of record as required and referrals to community partners, etc. are made in accordance with provision of Basic Career Services.
+Barriers are collected in PA's workforce development system of record as required and referrals to community partners, etc. are made in accordance with provision of Basic Career Services.
 Once registered for a program, needs are thoroughly and formally addressed as per individual program protocols across the partners.

 In the Central Workforce Development Area, 66,300 individuals age 16 and over are living in poverty.
 Within this population, the unemployment rate is 16.3% indicating a need for additional outreach and support from the workforce system to help these individuals get the training necessary to find and retain quality employment.
 Advance Central PA will strive to meet the Governor's goal of 70% of the PA CareerLink® customers served being part of these targeted populations.